emmercm/www/src/blog/_bash-euxo.md

 # However, these won't...

+# "command that fails is part of the command list immediately following a `while` or `until` reserved word"
+while $(false); do echo "this will NOT print"; done && echo "but this will"

+# "part of the test in an `if` statement"
+if (cat nonexistent_file; echo "this will print"); then true; fi

 # However, 'set -e' gets disabled in the subshell in these "checked" contexts:
-if (cat nonexistent_file; echo "this will print"); then true; fi (cat nonexistent_file; echo "this will print") || true (cat nonexistent_file; echo "this will print") && true
+(cat nonexistent_file; echo "this will print") || true (cat nonexistent_file; echo "this will print") && true
 ```